Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Evaluation and Analysis

 \textbf{Ethnic Dataset \cite{tiong2019periocular}} contains five ethnic groups: Asian, African, White, Middle Eastern, and Latin American.
 The subjects are sportsmen, celebrities, and politicians, and the images are acquired in unconstrained environments.
 There are 329 subjects in total (disjoint with the 477 subjects in the training dataset), 1,645 gallery images, five images for each subject, and 24,171 probe images.

-\textbf{PubFig Dataset \cite{kumar2009attribute}} is composed of 200 subjects which come from real-life images collected from the internet.
+\textbf{PubFig Dataset \cite{kumar2009attribute}} comprises 200 subjects from real-life images collected from the internet.
 Images are acquired in the wild without any other settings.
 In our work, there are three probe sets.
 The gallery set has 9,221 images, and the probe sets have 6,138, 6,101, and 7,680 images, respectively.

-\textbf{FaceScrub Dataset \cite{ng2014data}} consists of 530 subjects where images are acquired in the unconstrained environments.
+\textbf{FaceScrub Dataset \cite{ng2014data}} consists of 530 subjects where images are acquired in unconstrained environments.
 Images were acquired with various poses, illuminations, facial expressions, and backgrounds.
 This dataset has two probe sets.
-The gallery set has 31,066 images, the first probe set has 21,518 images, and the second probe set has 27,292 images.
+The gallery set has 31,066 images, the first probe set has 21,518 images, and the second has 27,292 images.

-\textbf{Imdb-Wiki Dataset \cite{IMDB}} collects 2,129 subjects where images are taken in the wild environment and have three probe datasets.
-The gallery set has 40,241 images, the first probe has 17,658 images, the second one has 15,252 images, and the third one has 16,273 images in total.
+\textbf{Imdb-Wiki Dataset \cite{IMDB}} collects 2,129 subjects with images taken in the wild environment and has three probe datasets.
+The gallery set has 40,241 images; the first probe has 17,658 images, the second one has 15,252 images, and the third one has 16,273 images in total.

 \textbf{AR Dataset \cite{martinez1998ar}} consists of faces with varying illumination, expression, blur, and occlusion conditions.
 The setup of the camera's focal distance and illumination conditions are controlled, but several distracting factors are added for each probe set.
 This dataset comprises 100 subjects, and periocular images are acquired by cropping the face images.
-The gallery set contains seven images per subject resulting in 700 images as a whole.
+The gallery set contains seven images per subject resulting in 700 images.
 The first probe set has blurred images with four extents of Gaussian filters applied to 2,800 images.
 The second one is conducted with various expressions, illumination, and blurring resulting in 1,400 images.
 The third probe set has zero-outed square occlusion of various sizes resulting in 3500 images.
-The last probe set occludes with a scarf resulting in 600 images in total.
-The detailed description of the AR dataset can be found in \cite{martinez1998ar}.
+The last probe set occludes with a scarf resulting in 600 images.
+A detailed description of the AR dataset can be found in \cite{martinez1998ar}.